- slide 1 of 3

-Superstition: "'You said it was the worst bad luck in the world to touch a snakeskin in my hands.'"
+Superstition: "You said it was the worst bad luck in the world to touch a snakeskin in my hands."
 (Chapter 10).

-Superstition: "And he said that handling a snake-skin was such awful bad luck that maybe we hadn't got to the end of it yet. he said he druther see the new moon over his left shoulder as much as a thousand times than take up a snake-skin in his hand."
+Superstition: "And he said that handling a snake-skin was such awful bad luck that maybe we hadn't got to the end of it yet.
+He said he druther see the new moon over his left shoulder as much as a thousand times than take up a snake-skin in his hand."
 (Chapter 10).

-Superstition: "Anybody that fon't believe yet, that it's foolishness to handle a snake-skin, after all that that snake-skin done for us, will believe it now, if they read on and see what more it done for us."
+Superstition: "Anybody that don't believe yet, that it's foolishness to handle a snake-skin, after all that that snake-skin done for us, will believe it now, if they read on and see what more it done for us."
 (Chapter 16)